 BUDAPEST | SYNAGOGUES & CATHEDRALS

-Tour Pest, starting with a private visit to the beautiful neo-Renaissance Hungarian State Opera House.
+Tour Pest, starting with a visit to the beautiful neo-Renaissance Hungarian State Opera House.
 Continue to the ornate Great Synagogue, the largest in Europe.
 See Heroes’ Square and St. Stephen’s Basilica.
 Then, visit the Central Market Hall to see a vast array of food and crafts on sale, with time for lunch at leisure.
 In the afternoon, visit the Parliament building.

 BUDAPEST | MATTHIAS CHURCH & FISHERMAN’S BASTION